NeshHari/XMonad/README.md

     NS "glava" spawnGl findGl myCenterSmall
   ]
   where
-    {-
-    To get WM_CLASS of a visible window, run "xprop | grep 'CLASS'" and select the window. appName :: Query StringSource
-    Return the application name; i.e., the first string returned by WM_CLASS.

-    resource :: Query StringSource
-    Backwards compatible alias for appName.

-    className :: Query StringSource
-    Return the resource class; i.e., the second string returned by WM_CLASS. -}
     spawnQc = "alacritty -e fish"
     findQc = appName =?
 "Alacritty"

     spawnGl = "glava"
     findGl = appName =?
 "GLava"

+{-
+To get WM_CLASS of a visible window, run "xprop | grep 'CLASS'" and select the window. appName :: Query String
+Return the application name; i.e., the first string returned by WM_CLASS.

+resource :: Query String
+Backwards compatible alias for appName.

+className :: Query String
+Return the resource class; i.e., the second string returned by WM_CLASS. -}
 ```
 Another thing to consider is hiding the "NSP" workspace, which appears in the polybar from the first spawn of a named scratchpad.
 A simple and effective solution is to set the icon for the NSP workspace to empty.
 Assuming icons are used as labels for workspaces, leave the icon for NSP  blank.